conradhuebler/curcuma/README.md

 ```sh
 -method template -fragment 1
 ```
 to use the second structure, eg the one bound non-covalently by the first structure, as template.
 With this approach a much faster reordering is obtained.
-Omitting -fragment, curcuma tries used the smallest fragment.
+Omitting -fragment, curcuma tries using the smallest fragment.

 Add
 ```sh